Search

 What feedback actually means

 In plain English, feedback is sound feeding back into itself.
 A microphone is supposed to pick up your voice.
-But if it also picks up too much speaker output, that speaker sound re-enters the signal path, gets amplified, and returns to the speaker again.
-Once that cycle starts reinforcing the same frequency range over and over, the sound rises very quickly.
+But if it also picks up too much sound from the speaker, that speaker sound re-enters the signal path, gets amplified, and comes out of the speaker again.

-So feedback is not random noise.
+Feedback is not random noise.
 It is a repeated loop that becomes strong enough to dominate what the system is doing.

-What it changes in system behavior
+What feedback changes in system behavior

 What users hear at home